 Do I Need More Than One Kicker On My Roster?

 Unless you have an incredibly deep roster in your league, which the average league does not, there is no need to carry two kickers on your roster.
 It takes away from having depth at your other positions, which is more important.
+Very few leagues if any require you to start two kickers.

 How Do I Stream Kickers?